-The principles that apply to complaints also are applied to complaints and concerns raised by students.
-Guildford Grammar School is committed to improving the visibility, accessibility and responsiveness of the complaints process for students of the School.
+The principles that apply to concerns and complaints are also applied to those concerns and complaints raised by students.
+Guildford Grammar School is committed to improving the visibility, accessibility, and responsiveness of the complaints process for students at the School.

-Students are encouraged to report complaints by
+Students are encouraged to report complaints by:

-- Talking to someone in the School they feel comfortable with, whether it is a mentor, classroom teacher, a member of the support staff, the Head of House or the School Counsellor. - Talking to a staff Child Safe Champion
+- Talking to someone in the School they feel comfortable with, whether it is a mentor, classroom teacher, a member of the support staff, the Head of House or Head of Year, or the School Counsellor - Talking to a staff Child Safe Committee Member - Using the Student voice tile on SEQTA.